As adopted July 1, 1979; amended July 21, 1996; amended February 7, 2000; amended March 8, 2004; amended June 21, 2017; amended April 2, 2021.

 - If a committee chair is elected become part of the RIPS Executive Board, other than as Member-at-Large, the chair will resign from the position when his/her position on the Board becomes effective.

-- There shall be a standing Nominating Committee, appointed by the Executive Committee, to consist of three members, no one of whom shall be a member of the Executive Committee, and no one of whom shall be a candidate for office at the succeeding election.
+- There shall be a standing Nominating Committee, appointed by the Executive Committee, to consist of at least five members, no one of whom shall be a member of the Executive Committee, and no one of whom shall be a candidate for office at the succeeding election.
 Each member of the Nominating Committee shall serve for a term of one year; the chair of the Nominating Committee shall be designated by the Executive Committee.